-(I put on the kneading setting and leave for a couple of minutes).
-It should blend into one big lump. if not add a little bit more coconut water.
+(Put it on the kneading setting and leave).
+It should blend into one big lump.
+If not add a little bit more coconut water.

 If you don't have access to a food processor, you can just mix manually with a wooden spoon in a mixing bowl.